postlight/parser/src/extractors/custom/README.md

 }
 ```

+The above example will first select the content based on either of the two `content` selectors, then it will clean any nodes from the selected content that matches the selectors defined by `clean`.

 ### Using transforms

 Occasionally, in order to mold the article content to a form that's readable outside the page, you need to transform a few elements inside the content you've chosen.
 That's where `transforms` come in.

-This example demonstrates a simple tranform that converts h1 headers to h2 headers, along with a more complex transform that transforms lazy-loaded images to images that will render as you would expect outside the context of the site you're extracting from.
+This example demonstrates a simple tranform that converts `h1` headers to `h2` headers, along with a more complex transform that transforms lazy-loaded images to images that will render as you would expect outside the context of the site you're extracting from.

 ```javascript
 export const ExampleExtractor = {